uhh-lt/SCoT/interacting.md

 ## Dragging Nodes

-In the edit column the dragging behaviour of the nodes can be selected.
+In the edit column, the dragging behaviour of the nodes can be selected.

 ![Dragging Behaviour Setting](./images/dragging_restart_sim.png)